w3f/polkadot-spec/docs/id-weights.md

 **where**
 - Generate-Registrars(${amount}$)

-  Creates number of registrars and inserts those records into storage.
+  Creates a number of registrars and inserts those records into storage.

 - Create-Account(${name}$, ${index}$)

-  Creates a Blake2 hash of the concatenated input of name and index represent- ing the address of a account.
+  Creates a Blake2 hash of the concatenated input of name and index represent- ing the address of an account.
 This function only creates an address and does not conduct any I/O.

 - Set-Balance(${amount}$, ${balance}$)

-  Sets a initial balance for the specified account in the storage state.
+  Sets an initial balance for the specified account in the storage state.

 - Timer(${function}$)

-  Measures the time from the start of the specified f unction to its completion.
+  Measures the time from the start of the specified function to its completion.

 - Request-Judgement(${registrar}$ ${index}$, ${max}$ ${fee}$)